everydayhero/boiler-room-builder/README.md

   # App is now accessible from http://localhost:8080/my-base-path/
   ```

-### Use the below only if you need to modify boiler room builder's default webpack configs
+### Use the below only if you need to modify BRB's default webpack configs

 #### `--config`